-This grant effort, begun in 1993, has resulted in a linkage between the West Virginia Department of Health and Human Resources (WVDHHR) and the Shepherd Social Work Program to train students for employment in child welfare and provide a coordinated staff development and training program to non-social work educated staff at DHHR in the 17 county eastern region of West Virginia.
+This grant effort, begun in 1993, has resulted in a linkage between the West Virginia Department of Human Services (formerly, DHHR) and the Shepherd Social Work Program to train students for employment in child welfare and provide a coordinated staff development and training program to non-social work educated staff at DoHS in the 17 county eastern region of West Virginia.
 Over the last 26 years, this grant has provided over 5 million dollars of outside funding to the Social Work Program and has prepared dozens of BSW graduates for child welfare practice.

 Utilizing a specialized curriculum (PRIDE) developed by the Child Welfare League of America, this work is done collaboratively with other accredited social work programs throughout the state to improve the delivery of foster parent services to the children of West Virginia.
 The training provides a 21-hour course of seven modules for prospective parents at various sites throughout the region.
 Currently, training is routinely taking place in Shepherdstown, Burlington, Elkins, Belington, Kingwood, and Clarksburg.
 Angela Bender, BSW, administers and coordinates the initiative for pre-service foster parent training under the direction of Professor Amy Garzón-Hampton.